For families all across the United States, summer means endless outdoor activities.

 To increase the fun factor, let your kids decide how they want to camp, whether it’s to build their own fort out of sheets and pillows or use a tent.
 This is a great hands-on opportunity for your kids to get creative and improve their problem-solving skills.
 Not to mention, they will need to cooperate and communicate with each other.

 As an idea, each time you camp indoors, give your kids a new challenge to overcome for the fort.
 For example, one challenge could be to build a fort with a secret entrance and another could be to build a campsite without the use of chairs for support.

 Along with smores and lanterns, no indoor camping night is perfect without a movie!
 Here are some old and new kid-friendly movies that also teach empathy, kindness, and other valuable lessons:

 As a last tip, install one rule for camping out inside: all participating members must help clean up in the morning!

 We all know that fear of finding your kid with a marker in their hand and bright red scribbles covering the corner of your living room wall.
 With a temporary chalkboard, you can allow your kids to have a safe place to explore their artistic side and have some fun with color.
 Science shows that drawing promotes development by helping kids display emotion, explore new ideas, and visualize thoughts and concepts.

 In recent years, many companies have come out with removable chalk wallpaper that you can tack up and take down as you wish.
 Additionally, you can cut the wallpaper to the size you wish and only use the space you want.
-Summer is the perfect time to designate an otherwise unused wall to an imagination space where your kids can create away.
+Summer is the perfect time to designate an otherwise unused wall as an imagination space where your kids can create away.

 By getting creative with these indoor summer activities, you can make sure that your kids don’t get too much sun exposure but still have a fun time this season.
 Not to mention, many of these can promote learning experiences while they’re out of school.